grimsa/spring-boot-20798-sample/README.md

 * A) Go to `build.gradle` and downgrade Spring Boot to 2.1
 * B) Leave Spring Boot version as-is (2.2), but go to `com.example.demo.DemoApplication.LoadTimeWeavingConfiguration` and enable workaround

+Deleting `ProjectRepository` can also make the app start successfully, but it does not solve the underlying problem - still only one class gets transformed.

 # Expectation

 All the classes registered to be weaved, i.e.